africanvisionmalawi/avm-site/src/pages/index.md

   url: "/celebrate-and-give/"
   imageId: ''
   photo: "/img/mainphoto_celebrate.jpg"
-  excerpt: |-
+  excerpt: Most fundraising comes from personal donations.
+You can help us through
-    Most fundraising comes from personal donations.You can help us through regular monthly donations; leaving a legacy;
+    regular monthly giving; leaving a legacy; pledging gifts from a birthday or anniversary;
-    pledging gifts from a birthday or anniversary; or running a fundraising event.
+    or running a fundraising event.
+Please consider one or more of these as it’s so easy to help
   featured: false

 ---